DrIanGregory/Kaggle-GiveMeSomeCredit/README.md

 <h3>Model Estimations</h3>
 <p>
-	Split the training data into 2-fold Cross Validation with 75% random samples in training the remaining for validation/test.
-Logistic regression can be considered the base model to compare others to.
+	Split the training data into 2-fold Cross Validation with 75% random samples in training the remaining for validation/test. <strong>Logistic regression</strong> can be considered the base model to compare others to.
 Out-of-sample fit on unseen data gave an AUC of 0.8117.
 With the following ROC curve.
 </p>
 <br>
 <p align="center">